 As directed by Council, staff initiated the required discretionary permit process which includes a Design Review Permit, Coastal Development Permit and an amendment to the General Plan, Local Coastal Program and the North 101 Corridor Specific Plan (N101SP).
 North Coast Highway 101 is classified as a Major Arterial (four-lane roadway) in the Circulation Element of the City of Encinitas General Plan and depicted in cross sections of the N101SP as a four-lane roadway.
 Given the three lane configuration for Plan 4A, an amendment to the General Plan and N101SP roadway classifications are deemed appropriate.
 As the General Plan and N101SP are components of the Local Coastal Program, an amendment to the Local Coastal Program has been submitted to the California Coastal Commission.

 The project is managed by the Capital Improvement Section of the Development Services Department.
 The preliminary design phase of work is completed, and 30% level plans for the entire Streetscape corridor have been developed.
-The 60% design plans for Segment A are currently underway.
-100% design plans for Segment A are anticipated to be completed by Fall, 2018.
+The 60% design plans for Segment A are complete, and 60% plans for all segments (A, B, C, D) are anticipated to be complete in February, 2019.

 Project Background and Information